Testers fear reality of genetically modified Olympians

 It initially worked as expected, increasing oxygen transport in the monkeys' blood.
 But the high concentrations of EPO soon produced so many red blood cells that the blood became like sludge and needed to be thinned at regular intervals.

-Then the monkeys' EPO levels suddenly plummeted, leading to severe anemia and forcing the scientists to end the experiment and euthanise the animals.
+Then the monkeys' EPO levels suddenly plummeted, leading to severe anaemia and forcing the scientists to end the experiment and euthanise the animals.

 "These studies show that of all the doping techniques we are talking about ... gene doping is currently by far the most technically difficult and risky to attempt," Cooper writes.